amazon-science/fair-ordinal-regression/README.md

 2) run `prepare_drug_consumption.py` and `prepare_communities_and_crime.py` in order to download and prepare the data sets

-3) set the parameters at the top of `run_experiment.py` and run the script in order to produce plots like in Figure 1 of our paper
+3) set the parameters at the top of `run_experiment.py` and run the script in order to produce plots like in Fig. 1 of our paper

 ## Remarks